UNESCO Biosphere Reserves in the UK

 Brighton and Lewes Downs

-Situated on the chalk hills and coast of the South Downs within and around the city of Brighton & Hove and neighbouring towns of Lewes, Newhaven and Shoreham, this Biosphere brings together rural, marine and urban environments to take care of this special place for both nature and people.
+Situated on the chalk hills and coast of the South Downs within and around the city of Brighton & Hove and neighbouring towns of Lewes, Newhaven and Shoreham, this biosphere reserve brings together rural, marine and urban environments to take care of this special place for both nature and people.
 A diverse range of projects to add value are being progressed, from urban greening and water environment improvements through to public engagement, cultural collaboration, public health and tourism initiatives.

 Visit the Site

-Galloway and Southern Ayrshire
+Galloway and Southern Ayrshire Biosphere

 Covering 9,720 square kilometres, the Galloway and Southern Ayrshire Biosphere was granted its status in recognition of the special natural qualities that characterise the area.
 It is home to more than 95,000 people who work together to improve life whilst caring for the natural environment.
 Galloway and Southern Ayrshire hosts some of the finest examples of wildlife areas in Europe.